 The Singh trust is a taxable relevant trust because the trustees will become liable to UK income tax on rental income from the BTL portfolio, UK CGT on any future disposal, and UK IHT on the 10-year periodic charge.
-Anita's TRS-registration clock therefore runs from 1 March 2026 (trust establishment date, which is also the trustees' first-liability date because the rental income started flowing immediately).
+Anita's TRS-registration clock therefore runs from 1 March 2026 (the trust establishment date, which is also the trustees' first-liability date because the rental income started flowing immediately).
 The 90-day deadline is 30 May 2026.
-This page sits within our trust-structure cluster: see our four-vehicle trust decision pillar for the upstream choice between IPDI, discretionary trust, bare trust, and FIC; our 20% CLT entry-charge mechanics for the IHT entry-side detail that gets Anita to the registration step; our FIC vs discretionary trust comparison for the structural choice between trust and corporate routes; and our trust-owned-SPV extraction rules for the post-registration cash-flow mechanics.
+Before you reach the registration step you will usually have made the upstream choice between an IPDI, discretionary trust, bare trust, or FIC and, if it is a discretionary trust, worked through the 20% CLT entry charge that took Anita to this point.
+If you are still weighing trust against company, the FIC versus discretionary trust comparison covers that, and the trust-owned-SPV extraction rules cover getting cash back out once you have registered.

 The reg 45 classes: which trusts must register?